hphelion/documentation/cloudos/cloudtypes.md

 ---

 # Introduction to Cloud Types
-&amp; the Cloud OS Installation Steps
+#  &amp; the Cloud OS Installation Steps

-**Internal note:** Bill may work with JR to refine the text in this topic.
-The info formerly resided on the Cosmos Welcome page.

 The first step in creating a cloud is to consider the type of cloud you want to create for your organization: